for clinicians seeking training in the provision of cognitive-behavioral therapy

 CBT Certification Training Program

 This is our largest and most successful training opportunity.
-Upon completion of The Cognitive-Behavioral Therapy Certification Training Program, 70 CE hours are awarded.
+Upon completion of The Cognitive-Behavioral Therapy Certification Training Program, 70 CE hours (50 for the home home study option) are awarded.
 It is possible to spread your training over the course of two licensing cycles (e.g., earn 30 CEs at the end of one licensing period and 40 more CEs at the start of the next licensing period).

 The CBT Certification Training Program was originally designed in 1985 by Mark Gilson, Ph.D. and Arthur Freeman, Ph.D..
 Dr. Freeman has served as the training director of The Center for Cognitive Therapy, University of Pennsylvania, Chair of the Department of Psychology, Philadelphia College of Osteopathic Medicine, and has authored over 40 books on contemporary mental health treatments.
 Dr. Gilson, is the founder and Director of Training for ACCT, has authored several treatment manuals and patient workbooks on Cognitive Therapy, and has served as faculty at the University of Pennsylvania.
 He has also served as adjunct faculty at Emory University Department of Psychiatry and Georgia State University Psychology Department.
 Dr. Gilson and Dr. Freeman continue to remain consultants with the program, which is primarily overseen by it's co-directors: Scott Greenaway, Ph.D., Daniel Shapiro, Ph.D., and Charlie Davidson, Ph.D.